 - You are good, and God loves you just the way you are.

-- God wants you happy and wealthy.
+- God wants you happy, healthy, and wealthy.

 - You must give the church your money.